nimh-sfim/lab-docs/software.md

 - We do most of our image processing with [AFNI][afni], because they're real swell folks who write good programs.
   They are also just down the hall and they're watching us.
-  - first, install the dependencies from the NIMH Self-Service Portal
+  - first, install the dependencies from the NIMH Self-Service Portal.
+You may need to manually add homebrew to your path.
   - then, follow the [instructions online][afni-instructions] for NIH-managed laptops
 - We present subjects in the scanner with stimulus through [PsychoPy][pp].
   - if you are planning on doing eye-tracking, you may also need to download the [EyeLink Developers Toolkit][eyelink-api].
 Downloading requires a (free) SR research account to access the forum with the links.